 Initiatives and referendums don’t just exist in governments.
 You can also apply both concepts to nonpolitical issues, such as those relevant to organizations, associations, unions, corporations, or schools.

 Whether you follow the initiative or referendum process, it’s essential to use an efficient election system like ElectionBuddy.
-This will ensure that you include all the necessary information and provide voters with secure access to their ballots—that way, you can maintain the integrity of the elections in the same way traditional initiatives and referendums do.
+This will ensure that you include all the necessary information and provide voters with secure access to their ballots, so that you can maintain the integrity of the elections in the same way traditional initiatives and referendums do.

 Join 11,984+ organizations like yours that use ElectionBuddy to build more easy online elections